FAQ

 What is the starting level of the East Asian language courses in the EAST Programme?
 What kind of knowledge in terms of language proficiency am I expected to have?

 CEAS offers different levels of Korean and Japanese language courses.
 In general, EAST students are expected to be able to use East Asian language sources in their Master's degree thesis.
 When selecting the applicants, the EAST selection committee takes the applicant's knowledge of an East Asian language(s) - verified appropriately (transcripts, certificates etc.) - into account.
-Language proficiency is one of the five selection criteria (the others are: Academic performance in previous studies / GPA of 3 and higher, East Asia contents and relevance of previous degree studies, including exchange studies or work experience in East Asia, self-introduction video and the letter of motivation).
+Language proficiency is one of the selection criteria (the others are: the East Asia contents of previous degree studies; the disciplinary relevance of previous degree studies, academic performance in previous studies/ GPA of 3 or higher, self-introduction video and motivation letter).

 If I understand the EAST Curriculum correctly, the programme encourages students to study East Asian languages.
 Am I required to study all three East Asian languages (Chinese, Korean, Japanese) for the degree?